cubicdaiya/ngx_small_light/README.md

     make
     make install

-If you want to enable the libraries except ImageMagick in ngx_small_light, add following options when executing setup.
+If you want to enable the libraries except ImageMagick in `ngx_small_light`, add following options when executing setup.
 (ImageMagick is always enabled)

 ```sh
 ./setup --with-imlib2           # enable ImageMagick and Imlib2